AR2202/Colourful/README.md

 where
 * existingColours is a sequence of existing colours that make up the definition (in the usual evaluation order, i.e. right to left)
-* newName, the word immediately preceeding White, is the name of the new colour, which can be anything except a pre-defined colour or a colour defined later in the program
+* newName, the word immediately preceeding White, is the name of the new colour, which can be any alphanumeric string except a pre-defined colour or a colour defined later in the program.

 newName is not checked for being a valid name commonly used for a colour in English or any other natural language.
 It should not be a substring or superstring of another colour as this would lead to unexpected behaviour.